General Council of the Assemblies of God of India

 The General Council of the Assemblies of God of India is a Pentecostal Christian denomination in India.
 It is affiliated with the World Assemblies of God Fellowship.
 The headquarters is in Chennai, Tamil Nadu.

 History

-The General Council of the Assemblies of God of India has its origins in a mission of the Assemblies of God USA in Chennai in 1915.
+The General Council of the Assemblies of God of India has its origins in a mission of the Assemblies of God USA in Chennai in 1916.
 The council was founded in 1995.
 In 2016, it had 5,200 churches.

-Bible Colleges and schools

-Bible Colleges and schools affiliated with the Assemblies of God India: